 I understand and agree that no refunds will be provided for this season unless there is a medical reason.
 This includes free agent players that are assigned to a team that may not have a coach.
-In lieu of a refund the registration fee may be moved to another sport up to the time that uniforms are ordered.
-After uniforms are ordered the transfer of fees to another sport is not available and there are no refunds allowed.
+In lieu of a refund the registration fee may be moved to another sport up to the time that uniforms are ordered or the coach meeting, whichever comes first.
+After uniforms are ordered or the coach meeting occurs, the transfer of fees to another sport is not available and there are no refunds allowed.
 Please ensure you are ready to play the sport you are registering for in the WNSL and are committed to playing for we do not offer refunds for joining the incorrect league or for conflicting players' activities.

 What are the age divisions?
-The WNSL offers separate boys and girls divisions in grades rising 1st through 9th grade and boys divisions for the 10th - 12th grade.
+The WNSL offers separate boys and girls divisions in grades rising\ 1st through 9th grade and boys divisions for the 10th - 12th grade.
 The number of participants will determine all divisions.
-If there are not enough teams in a division for fair play, divisions may be combined and girls may play boy teams.
-Rising = the grade your child will enter in the 2024/2025 School Year
+If there are not enough teams in a division for fair play, divisions may be combined and girls may play boy teams. \Rising = the grade your child will enter in the 2025/2026 School Year

 How long does the season last?
 Summer Basketball is a condensed season held during the month of June.
-Teams will play a total of 8 games on Monday, Tuesday, Wednesday or Thursday nights at Legacy Courts.
-Some games may be played on Saturdays/Sundays if needed due to league size.
-Most teams will play 2 games a week on the same night.
-Teams can add up to an additional 4 games for \$60 each.
+Teams will play a total of 8 games on Monday, Tuesday, Wednesday or Thursday nights at Legacy Courts. \Some games may be played on Saturdays/Sundays if needed due to league size.\ Most teams will play 2 games a week on the same night.
+Teams can add up to an additional 4 games for \$80 each.